-6. The design, location, size, and operating characteristics of the subject use would not be compatible with existing and future land uses on the subject site and in the vicinity of the subject property because it has the potential to be incompatible with existing commercial/retail uses in the vicinity of the project site, as well as with the nearby Downtown Transit Center, due to the creation of additional alcohol-related impacts, such as noise, illegal drug usage and sales, theft, and violent behavior.
+6. The design, location, size, and operating characteristics of the subject use would not be compatible with existing and future land uses on the subject site and in the vicinity of the subject property, because it has the potential to be incompatible with existing commercial/retail uses in the vicinity of the project site, as well as with the nearby Downtown Transit Center, due to the creation of additional alcohol-related impacts, such as noise, illegal drug usage and sales, theft, and violent behavior.
+In addition, a bar is defined by the Development Code as a Problem Use and, as such, has a blighting and/or deteriorating effect upon its surroundings (see Problem Use Findings).